imransilvake/Takeaway-Challenge/README.md

 # Takeaway Challenge
 Takeaway Challenge is a single and multiplayer game challenge given by Lieferando using React, Redux, Firebase, and custom SCSS Framework.
+A random number is generated in the gameplay and players have to make that number divisible by 3 with the following inputs: -1, +1, 0.
+The Player who gets 1, in the end, will be the winner.

 - Use of Firebase Real-time Database to create a single and multi-player game
 - Use of Redux with Redux-Thunk Middleware to fetch data from the firebase api